 Start in a push-up position with your hands shoulder-width apart and feet together.
 Form a straight line from your head to your ankles.

 Lower yourself until your chest is three inches from the ground.
-You can also put a tennis ball
+You can also put a tennis ball under your chest and touch that.
+Make sure you maintain a straight line from your head to your feet.

 Press yourself back up until your elbows are straight.
 Make sure that your hips don't sag down as your press up.